rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 We'll also restyle our header a bit, in `index.css`.
 We'll edit `#header` and `#logo`, and add some styling for `#user-buttons`.
+We'll also add styling to other inputs here.

 ```css
 @font-face {